Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

     - Ctrl + Down Key
     - No unselect
 - ✅ - Change background color of selected project section
+- ✅ - Logic for enable output subfolder in settings
+    - First time user - Set to false
+    - this is preventing "save settings"

 ## **Search**
 - ✅ - Search input field, text should only show project in left side, and should open the folder if in sub folder